jhunziker/GPR_SEAL/readme.txt

-GPR_SEAL stands for Ground Penetrating Radar Simple Easy-Accessible Library.
+GPR_SEAL stands for Ground Penetrating Radar Simple Easily Accessible Library.

 This library contains a bunch of Matlab functions to process 3D Ground Penetrating Radar data.
 The focus lies on simplicity.
 The goal is to provide a package that is easy to use for students new to the topic, such that they can be acquainted with 3D-GPR processing without frustration and get good results quickly without needing to write a lot of code.